 Perquisites and Other Personal Benefits.

-In fiscal 2018, we provided limited perquisites to Mr. Anderson.
-We provided him with spousal travel and expenses to an annual vacation award for top sales performers.
+In fiscal 2019, we provided Messrs.
+Arora and Zuk with \$10,206, and \$13,038, respectively, for spousal travel and expenses to an annual vacation award for top sales performers.
 In the future, we may provide perquisites or other personal benefits in limited circumstances, such as where we believe it is appropriate to assist an individual NEO in the performance of his or her duties, to make our NEOs more efficient and effective, and for recruitment, motivation, or retention purposes.
 All future practices with respect to perquisites or other personal benefits will be approved and subject to periodic review by our compensation committee.